diegugawa/py_programs/degrees_conversion/README.txt

 This program converts Celsius degrees to Fahrenheit or viceversa.
-I developed it to create a simple website when teaching a few folks how to create their own sites.
+I developed it to teach a few folks how to create their own websites.
-This is the typical basic program that you can create on your own when you are learning to code, but with some medium level changes to avoid errors exiting the programs when you have pressed the wrong keystrokes.
+While this is the typical program that you could create when you are learning how to code, it can be consider on a medium level because it's elegant (what I have been told :) ), and avoid exiting errors in case someone have pressed the wrong keystrokes.